Nutrition Program for Cancer Patients

 The Maimonides Cancer Center has established a nutrition program to provide patients with guidance during cancer treatment.
 The nutrition program works toward this goal by providing early nutrition intervention, identifying problems that affect the success of anticancer therapy.
 Finding and treating nutrition problems early may help the cancer patient gain or maintain weight, maintain energy and strength, lessen side effects, improve the response to cancer therapy, and reduce complications of treatment.

-Our Registered Dietitian works closely with our oncology team who will refer patients who are at risk for poor nutrition.
+A Registered Dietitian works closely with our oncology team who will refer patients who are at risk for poor nutrition.
 Nutrition counseling can provide oncology patients with information to:

 - Prevent or treat malnutrition which can cause the patient to be weak and unable to resist infections or withstand cancer therapies

 - Manage and reduce the nutritional side effects of treatment which can interfere with eating

 - Aid in nutrition recovery following treatments

 - Promote food safety for patients with decreased immunity

 - Aid in weight control for cancer survivors